Manzanillo Costa Rica: 2023 Visitors Guide

 Total, you will pay about $15 per person for one way.
 At the Limon station, you can buy snacks and use the bathroom.
 There is no bathroom on the bus.

-f you would like to take lots of day trips or check out other areas in Costa Rica after visiting Limon we suggest renting a car with our favorite car company, Adobe.
+If you would like to take lots of day trips or check out other areas in Costa Rica after visiting Limon we suggest renting a car with our favorite car company, Adobe.

 Just keep in mind that you can not take a rental car across the border into Panama.
 If you need to return your car, there is an Adobe rental car office in Puerto Viejo.

-We have partnered with our favorite rental car company Adobe to bring our readers a 10% discount.
-You can find out more about this deal here.
+We have partnered with our favorite rental car company Adobe to bring our readers

 Manzanillo is a small area and easy to explore by foot.
 If you would like to explore other places nearby (which we definitely recommend) you can rent a bike, take a taxi, or drive if you have a rental car.